Arrest in Palma: How Fake Transfers Undermine the Luxury World

 Further developments

-The suspect is in custody, the Policía Nacional is securing transaction traces and checking for possible further cases.
+The suspect is in custody, according to a National Police arrest report, the Policía Nacional is securing transaction traces and checking for possible further cases.
 Tips from the public are welcome — sometimes it is the tiny detail that makes a larger pattern visible.

 Practical final thought: A quick phone call, a simple pre‑authorization or a copy of an ID can be enough to prevent weeks of trouble.
 In Palma, between promenade wind and hotel shine, pragmatic caution protects what gives the island its appeal: trust that need not be given blindly.